-In order to achieve the investment objective, all the sub-fund's assets will be invested primarily worldwide in stock market listed equities, equity certificates, participation certificates, fixed and variable interest securities, convertible bonds and bonds with warrants to securities and zero bonds, issued by issuers that primarily make or manage private equity or private debt investments.
+The Sub-Fund's assets will be invested primarily worldwide in stock market listed equities, equity certificates, participation certificates, fixed and variable interest securities, convertible bonds and bonds with warrants to securities and zero bonds, issued by issuers that primarily make or manage private equity or private debt investments.

-At least 51% of the sub-fund's net assets will be invested on an ongoing basis directly in so-called equity participations (either admitted for trading at a recognised stock exchange or listed on an organised market) of companies that invest in private equity or private debt, i.e., which themselves mainly invest or manage directly or indirectly in assets which are normally neither officially listed on a stock exchange or traded on another regulated market.
+At least 51% of the Sub-Fund's net assets will be invested on an ongoing basis directly in so-called equity participations (either admitted for trading at a recognised stock exchange or listed on an organised market) of companies that invest in private equity or private debt, i.e. which themselves mainly invest or manage directly or indirectly in assets which are normally neither officially listed on a stock exchange or traded on another regulated market.
 Investments may be made in companies which invest with a private equity approach in listed companies.
 There will be no direct investment in private equity.

 The term equity participation within the meaning of sec.
 2 para.
-8 GInvTA comprises of (i) both listed equities (either admitted for trading at a recognised stock exchange or listed on an organised market) and (ii) unlisted equities of companies that are not real estate companies and are (a) resident in an EU or EEA state subject to income taxation for companies in that state and not exempt from such taxation or (b) in case of non-EU/EEA companies subject to income taxation for companies of at least 15% and not exempt from such taxation and (iii) investment participations in equity funds of 51% of the value of the investment participation and (iv) investment participations in mixed funds of 25% of the value of the investment participation.
+8 GInvTA comprises of (i) both listed equities (either admitted for trading at a recognised stock exchange or listed on an organised market) and (ii) unlisted equities of companies that are not real estate companies and are (a) resident in an EU or EEA state subject to income taxation for companies subject to income taxation for companies of at least 15% and not exempt from such taxation or (b) in case of non-EU/EEA companies subject to income taxation for companies of at least 15% and not exempt from such taxation and (iii) investment participations in equity funds of 51% of the value of the investment participation.